vinodsrawat/Analysis-on-Sachin-Tendulkars-ODI-Record-PowerBI-Report/README.md

 - Step 10 : A line chart was also added to the report design area representing the runs scored per year.
 - Step 11 : Table was used to represent Top 10 performances.
 - Step 12 : A bar chart was added to represent runs scored against different countries.
+- Step 13 : A BCCI logo was added using image option in insert tab.

 ### Calculations and DAX used